 One morning I realized that every time I opened my email, I did so with a feeling of dread.
-And I realized I didn't want to reignite that feeling first thing in the morning - or even multiple times per day.
+And I realized I didn't want to reignite that feeling first thing in the morning, or even multiple times per day.

 I ran the same experiment with social media apps and websites on my computer, and was able to reduce my desire to be on social media.
 However, as soon as I allowed social media apps back on my phone, my behavior became compulsive.
 My mood and physical health and comfort deteriorated.
 So I took social media off my phone and have kept it off.

 People often underestimate the importance of stress levels in the development of chronic tension and chronic physical pain.